 A bodybuilding career relies on one major component – consistent progress.
-This is especially important for beginners who are starting from square one.
-This is where progressive overload theory comes into play.
+Also, this is especially important for beginners who are starting from square one.
+Thus, this is where progressive overload theory comes into play.

 Progressive overload is the science of making manageable progress over time for significant gains.
-The simplest example would be adding five pounds onto your max barbell squat every week.
-After a year, you would be lifting 260 pounds more.
+The simplest example would be to add five pounds onto your maximum barbell squat every week.
+After a year, you would lift 260 pounds more.

 However, in programming, progressive overload takes on many forms.
 Here are some examples, using barbell squats as the highlighted lift: